Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this season, Baltimore is 5-2 overall and 4-3 against the spread.

-- The Ravens are winless ATS (0-3) as 3.5-point underdogs or greater at home.

-- Baltimore has hit the over in five of seven games at home this season.
+- This season, Baltimore has hit the over in five of seven home games.

-- The average point total in Ravens home games this season is 48.7 points, 2.2 more than this outing's over/under (46.5).
+- The average point total in Ravens home games this season is 48.7 points, 2.2 more than this contest's over/under (46.5).

-- Los Angeles is 6-2 overall, and 4-4 against the spread, away from home.
+- This season on the road, Los Angeles is 4-4 against the spread and 6-2 overall.

-- The Rams have one win ATS (1-3) as 3.5-point favorites or more on the road.
+- The Rams have one win ATS (1-1) on the road as 4.5-point favorites or more.

-- This season, in five of eight away games Los Angeles has gone over the total.
+- In eight road games this year, Los Angeles has gone over the total five times.

 Powered by Data Skrive.